aubm/golang-codelab/README.md

   particular package can be built in order to generate an executable file.
 Any other name would have made this code to be considered as a library.
 - Then there is a list of imported dependencies.
 Each imported package exposes its api in an implicitly created variable, named after the name of the package.
+It is important to note that only the package members whose name starts with a capital letter are considered part of the package api.
+So that `FullName()` is "public", but `fullName()` would be "private".
+The correct terminology simply is "exported" or "non exported".
+As we will see, the same rule applies to a structure properties.
+This may seem a little odd but it turns out to be quite efficient!
 - Then there is the `main` function.
 Like for the package name, the `main` function is special because it will automatically be invoked by the runtime at program bootstrap.